Skip to main content

 [Please note that I'm reviewing this game's single-player campaign only.
 I'm no fan of online multiplayer and have played very little of it, so my opinion wouldn't be worth a damn anyway.]

-After staying away from the Call of Duty-franchise since Call of Duty 2 (2005) for the PC, I return to World War II fifteen years later to find it the same cinematic celebration of defeating Nazis.
-The first-person shooter Call of Duty: WWII is bombastic, ridiculous and spectacular like a Michael Bay movie.
-It's the sort of game that has your combat buddy soak up bullets like they're raindrops throughout an entire mission, only to have him end up crippled by a scripted bayonet wound to the abdomen, forcing you to drag him to safety.
+After staying away from the Call of Duty franchise since Call of Duty 2 (2005) on PC, I return to World War II fifteen years later—only to find the same cinematic celebration of killing Nazis.
+Call of Duty: WWII is bombastic, ridiculous, and spectacular in the way a Michael Bay movie is.
+It’s the kind of game where your squadmate can soak up bullets like rain for an entire mission, only to be crippled by a scripted bayonet wound moments later, forcing you to drag him to safety.

-Call of Duty: WWII numbs the mind, assaults the senses and very rarely makes me believe this is a realistic depiction of war, although it fakes it in a convincing manner.
-The characters talk in stupid military jargon and long for the war to be over, but at the same time seem to get a hard-on from being good soldiers.
-I couldn't care less about that.
-I have an easier time accepting stuff like a death-defying chase sequence, where you drive a jeep and try to derail a train whilst avoiding gunfire from its wagons.
-Peter Jackson would be proud of that one.
+Call of Duty: WWII numbs the mind, assaults the senses, and rarely convinces me that it depicts war realistically—though it fakes realism with impressive confidence.
+The characters bark dumb military jargon, yearn for the war to end, and yet seem perversely thrilled to be model soldiers.
+I couldn’t care less.
+I have an easier time accepting death-defying set pieces, like a chase where you drive a jeep alongside a train, trying to derail it while dodging machine-gun fire from its wagons.
+Peter Jackson would be proud.

-The eleven missions (twelve if you count the epilogue story mission) take you from the beaches of Normandy on the 6th of June 1944, to the liberation of the concentration camps in the spring and summer of '45.
-Coincidentally, these are the missions I recall the best.
-The Normandy sequences are tough, with you trying to learn the controls as you clear out a handful of bunkers.
-Realistically you shouldn't survive even the opening cutscene, but how much fun would realism be in a war setting?
-You'd be cowering in trenches or marching down roads for hours, only to die in an ambush.
+The campaign’s eleven missions (twelve if you count the epilogue) take you from the beaches of Normandy on June 6, 1944, to the liberation of concentration camps in the spring of 1945.
+Unsurprisingly, these are the moments that linger most.
+The Normandy landing is punishing, forcing you to learn the controls under fire.
+Realistically, you shouldn’t survive even the opening moments—but total realism in a war game would be unbearable.
+You’d spend hours marching or hiding, only to die in an ambush.

 Comments